DIY with Privacy

 Even if you are not talking to a speaker it sends your conversations back to Google!

-If you have discussed with your wife which dining table to buy, tomorrow, your Google page might display the ads about furniture at your location or online stores (real story that happened with my friends whose smartphone was not even using Google apps at that moment).
+If you have discussed with your wife which dining table to buy, tomorrow, your Google page might display the ads about furniture at your location or online stores (a real story that happened with my friends whose smartphone was not even using Google apps at that moment).

 What if you have discussed some politics or your finances, or something you don't want anyone to know?